YawBoah/Dicee-Challenge/README.md

 3. **Declare the Winner**: Brace yourself as the game unveils the outcome!
 Will "Player 1" secure victory, or will "Player 2" emerge as the champion?
 Or could it be an electrifying draw?

 ## 🙏Acknowledgements
-This exhilarating game was inspired by Dr. Angela Yu, the brilliant instructor behind "[The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp)" on Udemy.
+This exhilarating game was inspired by Dr. Angela Yu, the brilliant instructor and mastermind behind behind "[The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp)" on Udemy.
 Thank you for the incredible knowledge and inspiration!

 ## Game Rules
 - Each player possesses a unique virtual dice.